21,655 Shares in Acushnet Holdings Corp. (NYSE:GOLF) Purchased by Alps Advisors Inc.

-Alps Advisors Inc. acquired a new position in shares of Acushnet Holdings Corp.
-(NYSE:GOLF – Free Report) during the 3rd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor acquired 21,655 shares of the company’s stock, valued at approximately $1,149,000.
+Alps Advisors Inc. purchased a new stake in Acushnet Holdings Corp.
+(NYSE:GOLF – Free Report) during the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm purchased 21,655 shares of the company’s stock, valued at approximately $1,149,000.

 Acushnet Stock Down 0.4 %